taryntny/blockchain-developer-bootcamp-final-project/README.md

 ## Problem
 - People like remote work
-- Full time employees are seeking freelancers jobs to increate their income / does things of their interests
+- Full time employees are seeking freelancers jobs to increase their income / does things of their interests
-- Companies looking for entry to holding crytocurrencies as comapny capital
+- Companies looking for low-risk entry to holding crytocurrencies as comapny capital

 ## Solution
 - Private Blockchain for Employee Bounties Program